BHS Course Catalog

 Level: Sr Elective

-Fee: A $32 fee will be assessed should the student elect to pursue dual credit.
-A graphing calculator (TI-84 or equivalent) is required.
+Fee: A $36 fee will be assessed should the student elect to pursue dual credit.
+A graphing calculator (TI 84 or

 Calculus II is equivalent to the content in the second course of a three-semester college calculus sequence.
-The course makes regular use of the graphing calculator to make technology an integral part of the problem-solving process.
-Topics include exponential and logarithmic functions, calculus of trigonometric functions, volumes and other applications of integration, formal integration techniques, indeterminate forms, L’Hopitals rule, improper integrals, sequences and series, convergence tests, Taylor’s formula, Taylor and Maclaurin series.
+The course makes regular use of the graphing calculator to make technology an integral part of the problem solving process.
+Topics Include exponential and logarithmic functions, calculus of trigonometric functions, volumes and other applications of integration, formal integration techniques, indeterminate forms, L’Hopitals rule, improper integrals, sequences and series, convergence tests, Taylor’s formula, Taylor and Maclaurin series.
 Students enrolled in this course will have the option to receive Dual Credit for this course from Waubonsee Community College.
 This course is the equivalent of MTH 132 at WCC and is an Illinois Articulated Course.
 Students and parents pursuing Dual Credit should confer with their potential college choices about the transferability of this course.
+Students must earn a 28 on the Math portion of the ACT to qualify for dual credit.

 AP Calculus I (AB) (2 terms, 1 credit, 4 credit hours at WCC)